A Complete Guide to the Bondi to Coogee Walk

 The most challenging section is between Waverley cemetery and Coogee Beach, probably why I like starting at this end and getting the hard work over and done early.

 Which beaches are along the Bondi to Coogee walkway?

 From north to south the beaches along the walk are:

 What facilities are available on the Bondi to Coogee walk

 There are toilets at all the beaches, and most will have a cafe open as well.
 Drinking fountains to refill water at Dunningham Reserve – just up from Coogee Beach and Calga Reserve just north of the cemetery.

 Can you do any of the Bondi to Coogee walk with a wheelchair?

-However, there is a walk that starts at Coogee heading south that is also a beautiful coastal trail.
+However, there is a walk that starts at Coogee Beach and heads south along an equally beautiful coastal trail.
 It is perfect for wheelchairs and prams with a good even surface with an incline.
-Have Wheelchair Will Travel has written up a great guide to this accessible coastal walk.
+Have Wheelchair Will Travel has written up a guide to this accessible coastal walk.

 Can you take a pram on the Bondi Coastal walk?